Gesture-Tech/gesture-SSE-assessment/README.md

 OR

-#### Option C — REAL.AI Scoring Slice
+#### Option C — Scoring / Ranking Slice
-#### Build a simplified scoring model that: Takes synthetic interaction data
+#### Build a simplified scoring model that:

 - Outputs a score + explanation

+- Takes synthetic interaction data

 - Is explainable and evolvable

+#### Part 2 Deliverable (applies to any of the chosen options above):
+1. Code
-#### Part 2 Deliverable (applies to any of the chosen options above): Code & Short README explaining what you built, why you chose it, and what comes next
+2. Short README explaining what you built, why you chose it, and what comes next